Rushikumar-06/EssentialsX-GUI/README.md

 ## ✨ | Features

 ### Homes:
-- Customize the appearance of your home in the homes's GUI
+- Customize the appearance of your home in the homes' GUI
 - Customizable home display name.
 - Customizable home display icon.
 - Infinite number of homes supported.